+'''

-\$ skool2html.py game.skool
+$ skool2html.py game.skool

+'''

 will convert the file game.skool into a bunch of HTML files.
-If any files named game.ref (e.g. game.ref, gamebugs.ref, game-pokes.ref and so on) also exist, they will be used to provide further information to the conversion process, along with any extra files named in the RefFiles parameter in the [Config] section.
+If any files named game.ref (e.g. game.ref, game-bugs.ref, game-pokes.ref and so on) also exist in the same directory as game.skool, they will be used to provide further information to the conversion process, along with any extra files named in the RefFiles parameter in the [Config] section, and any other ref files named on the command line.